bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 Use [`Viewer#on`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Viewer.js#L403) to register for events or the [`EventBus`](https://github.com/bpmn-io/diagram-js/blob/master/lib/core/EventBus.js) inside extension modules.
 Stop listening for events using the [`Viewer#off`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Viewer.js#L413) method.
 Check out the [interaction example](https://github.com/bpmn-io/bpmn-js-examples/tree/master/interaction) to see listening for events in action.

-### Extending the Modeler
+### Extend the Modeler

 You may use the `additionalModules` option to extend the `Viewer` and [`Modeler`](https://github.com/bpmn-io/bpmn-js/blob/master/lib/Modeler.js) on creation.
-This allows you to pass custom _modules_ that amend or replace exising functionality.
+This allows you to pass custom _modules_ that amend or replace existing functionality.

 ```javascript
 import OriginModule from 'diagram-js-origin';